Nigel Barley (anthropologist)

 Nigel Frederick Barley (born 1947) is a British anthropologist known for his books based on his anthropological field work, which have been treated as travel writing.
 His first book The Innocent Anthropologist (1983), was an account of field work in Cameroon and was positively reviewed.

 He later conducted field work in Indonesia.
-Since 2003 he has expanded his writing career.
+Since 2003, he has expanded his writing career.
 He divides his time between the United Kingdom and Indonesia.
 His book Not a Hazardous Sport (1989) was about his research in Tana Toraja.
 He has since written numerous other works, including fiction.
 He wrote a historical novel Island of Demons (2009), loosely based on the German artist Walter Spies, who lived for most of his career in Bali.

 Biography

 Barley was born in Kingston upon Thames in 1947.
 He gained his bachelor's degree in modern languages at Cambridge University, and his doctorate in social anthropology at Oxford University.
-He worked for some years as an academic at London University, teaching anthropology.
+He worked for some years as an academic at University College London, teaching anthropology.
 He served for most of his career at the British Museum, from 1980 to 2003, as an assistant keeper of Ethnography.
 During this period, he also conducted anthropological field work in distant locations.

 Barley wrote some travel books about his time in anthropological research.
 His first memoir, The Innocent Anthropologist (1983), gave a popular account of anthropological field work among the Dowayo people of Cameroon.
 He next worked as an anthropologist in Indonesia.
 His first book based on his time there was the humorous Not a Hazardous Sport (1989), describing his experiences in Tana Toraja in the mountains of central Sulawesi.
 He has written on many other subjects including Sir Stamford Raffles, the founder of Singapore, and Sir James Brooke, the "white rajah" of Sarawak.

 He has been twice nominated for the Travelex Writer of the Year Award.
 In 2002, he won the Foreign Press Association prize for travel writing.